nexmo-se/vonage-ai-asr-connector/README.md

 Whether the first call is outbound or inbound, the user (e.g. customer) will be asked for a name,<br>
 then some jokes will be played instead of music-on-hold,<br>
 until the user says "no" for no more jokes,<br>
-after which the call is transferred to the other user (e.g. live agent) which phone number is the one that has been set when deploying the AI Agent.
+after which the call is transferred to the other user (e.g. Live Agent) which phone number is the one that has been set when deploying the AI Agent.